pop-os/shell/README.md

 ### Keyboard Shortcuts

 - `Super` + `O`
-  - Toggles the orientation of a fork's tiling mode
+  - Toggles the orientation of a fork's tiling orientation
+- `Super` + `~`
+  - Toggles a window between floating and tiling

 ### Feature Overview